irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

-make, whether it be choosing between specific hexcodes, UI components, etc. We wanted to create and hoist guidelines into a centralized, [shared repo](https://github.com/cockroachdb/ui) and then integrate it into our several console pages (accessible both through the database itself and our cloud offering).
+make, whether it be choosing between specific hexcodes, UI components, etc. We wanted to create and hoist guidelines into a centralized, [shared repo](https://github.com/cockroachdb/ui) and then integrate it into our several console pages (accessible both through the database itself and through the cloud offering).
 We were also partway through a brand-refresh at the time, and Pooja's grand unification [helped ensure](https://github.com/cockroachdb/ui/pull/137) brand consistency throughout.

 ### Quorum recovery